beetbox/aura/docs/index.rst

 AURA is a lightweight and open alternative to the `DLNA`_ protocols and ad-hoc proprietary interfaces such as `DAAP`_.

+The API specification is organized as a *core API* that reflects the basic concepts and optional *extensions*.
+While not every sever will implement the same extensions, clients can assume that those that do will implement them in the same way.

 .. _dlna: http://www.dlna.org
 .. _daap: http://en.wikipedia.org/wiki/Digital_Audio_Access_Protocol